rt-net/stack-chan/firmware/README.md

 ## Features

-* Programming possible using JavaScript
+* Programming possible using JavaScript.
-* Supports multiple types of servo motors (Feetech, FUTABA, DYNAMIXEL, PWM servo)
+* Only compatible with DYNAMIXEL servo motors.
-* Supports cloud-based text-to-speech (VOICEVOX, ElevenLabs)
+* Supports cloud-based text-to-speech (VOICEVOX, ElevenLabs).
 * Designed with separate host program and user applications (MODs).
 Flashing only MODs is very fast, allowing for an efficient development cycle.
 * [Supports firmware flashing from a web browser](docs/flashing-firmware-web_ja.md)